These guides for first-year teachers offer crucial tips for managing the classroom, students, curriculum, parent communication, and, of course, time.

 - Jot down agenda items for meetings with your teacher's aide, team teacher, ELL specialist, the school's special education teacher, or psychologist.

-- Fill out Happy Birthday postcards for all your students and put in birthday folder.
+- Fill out Happy Birthday postcards for all your students and put in a birthday folder.